-6.31 The Trustee operates two legacy default investment strategies which are no longer available as new options within the Plan.
-Members close to retirement were allowed to remain invested in older default investment strategies and may also increase their allocations to said strategies.
-These strategies target the purchase of an annuity and reduce investment risk as a member's retirement date approaches.
+- 6.32 The Trustee operates two legacy default investment strategies4 which are no longer available as new options within the Plan.
+Members close to retirement, were allowed to remain invested in older default investment strategies and may also increase their allocations to said strategies.
+These strategies target the purchase of an annuity and reduce investment risk as a member's retirement date approaches. - 6.33 These objectives are in addition to the Overall Aims and Objectives and Investment Objectives stated for the general DC Section.